-21. The power is delegated to the Heads of the Departments in the authorisation of the petty cash purchases referred in Section 17 (1) of this policy.
-Heads of departments are delegated to authorise Petty cash transactions to a value of R0, 00 to R2 000-00 only.
-The Chief Financial Officer must compile the conditions for the procurement of goods by means of petty cash purchases for approval by the Municipal Manager.
+21. The power is delegated to the Heads of the Departments in the authorisation of the petty cash purchases.
+Heads of departments are delegated to authorise Petty cash transactions to the value of R0, 00 to R3 000-00 Only

+The following shall apply in the utilization of petty cash transactions: